netdata/netdata/docs/contributing/contributing-documentation.md

 After you've hit that button, jump down to our instructions on [pull requests and cleanup](#pull-requests-and-final-steps) for your next steps.

-!!! note This process will create a branch directly on the `netdata/netdata` repository, which then requires manual
+> This process will create a branch directly on the `netdata/netdata` repository, which then requires manual cleanup.
+If
-    cleanup.
-If you're going to make significant documentation contributions, or contribute often, we recommend the local editing process just below.
+> you're going to make significant documentation contributions, or contribute often, we recommend the local editing
+> process just below.

 ## Edit documentation locally